tellurianinteractive/Tellurian.Trains.ModuleMeetingApp/README.md

 **Fast Clock App for model railway module meetings where you run scheduled trains.
 The app works on any device - computers, tablets and phones.**

-**It supports most Eurpoean languages: English (the default), Czech, Danish, Dutch, German, Finnish, French, Hungarian, Italian, Norwegian (both versions), Polish, Slovak, and Swedish.**
+**It supports most European languages: English, Czech, Danish, Dutch, German, Finnish, French, Hungarian, Italian, Norwegian (nynorsk & bokmål), Polish, Slovak, and Swedish.**

 ## Getting the app
 The cloud version app is available at https://fastclock.azurewebsites.net/.